erszcz/msc-thesis/dfly-multiboot.md

 [^ft:att]: @ritchie1974unix developed UNIX when working
            at AT&T Bell Laboratories.

-The low level architecture dependent parts of the kernel are to be found in `sys/platform/pc32` and `sys/platform/pc64` subdirectories of the system source tree.
+The low level architecture dependent parts of the kernel are in `sys/platform/pc32` and `sys/platform/pc64` subdirectories of the system source tree.